Fit SOPDT with Regression

 A second-order linear system with time delay is an empirical description of potentially oscillating dynamic processes.
-The equation
+These systems are common in chemical processes, mechanical systems, and other applications where the output response can exhibit overshoot and oscillations before reaching a steady state.

 $$\tau_s^2 \frac{d^2y}{dt^2} + 2 \zeta \tau_s \frac{dy}{dt} + y = K_p \, u\left(t-\theta_p \right)$$